tbenning/tylerbenning.com-2019/content/work-projects/top-hat-classroom/index.md

 We gathered common terms that we would use to describe actions inside of our product.
 For example, do you “send” a student’s answer, or do you “submit” a students answer?
 Aligning our language conventions kept our products in sync, and made the experience less confusing for users.

-## Mobile Solutions
+## 2. Improved Questions & Slides on iOS

 I worked on 3-4 different prototypes to help solve some of these issues.
 To generate ideas, I planned a sketching session with the mobile development team, and a separate session with the design team.
 I presented some of the problems we identified, we looked at how slides and questions work inside of the app currently.
 After sketching, I gathered these ideas to put together initial prototypes using Invision to create video clips I could start to send to colleagues on Slack to help start prioritization discussions.

 ![ideation for slides](images/slides-ideation.png)
-_This is a small taste of some of the UI iterations we explored_
+_This is a small sample of some of the UI iterations we explored_

 Sometimes you need to dream big and look at the ideal situation, even if it won’t be fully implemented.
 This can help expand the realm of possibility, and help get better compromises that put greater focus on the user.
 If you think small, ideas can sometimes get squeezed and scoped down into nonexistence, and in the end the user suffers.